KHUSRAU II (591 - 628)

 In 602, the emperor Maurice, unpopular in parts of his empire because of his persecution of Miaphysite (non-Chalcedon) Christians, faced a revolt, led by Phocas, an army officer.
 Maurice fled from Constantinople, but Phocas captured him and murdered him along with his sons.
 Edessa refused to accept Phocas as emperor.
 Phocas sent an army to bring it into line, and Khusrau had a perfect excuse to send a force to avenge the murder of his old friend Maurice.
 Khusrau II defeated the Byzantine siege force, and proclaimed one Theodosius (supposedly one of Maurice's sons who'd escaped the massacre) as emperor.
 After success at Edessa, he moved on to Dara - and soon realised that the Byzantine empire was at his mercy.
 He re-took the part of Armenia he'd had to concede to the Byzantines, then pushed on into Cappadocia and down into Syria.
 Meanwhile anti-Phocas rebels, led by Heraclius, seized North Africa and Egypt, and in 610 took Constantinople and executed Phocas.
 Heraclius became the new emperor.

+Khusrau recovered Armenia, which he'd ceded to the Romans, in 604.
 Between 613 and 619, thanks to Byzantine weakness, Khusrau swept through the eastern part of the Byzantine empire, conquering territory on a scale and at a speed not seen since the Achaemenids.
-Antioch, Damascus, Jerusalem (in 614), Egypt and Cyprus soon fell to the Sasanian general Shahrbaraz, while from Armenia general Shahin advanced through Anatolia right up to Chalcedon, bang opposite Heraclius' capital at Constantinople.
+Antioch, Damascus, Jerusalem (in 614), Egypt (619) and Cyprus soon fell to the Sasanian general Shahrbaraz, while from Armenia general Shahin advanced through Anatolia right up to Chalcedon, bang opposite Heraclius' capital at Constantinople.
 Meanwhile Heraclius had more problems: bands of Slavs and Avars were moving south, and now threatened Constantinople from the north.
 Heraclius was trapped - his situation seemed desperate.